Participants will be provided with the option to pick one of the following choices of content, and will be allocated all sessions in that choice.

 Max Rutherford, Head of Policy, ACF

-In this session you will hear about ACF’s self-assessment tool; how to use it, how ACF will use the data gathered and how we expect it to benefit the sector as a whole.
+In this session we heard about ACF’s self-assessment tool; how to use it, how ACF will use the data gathered and how we expect it to benefit the sector as a whole.

 Spaces in workshops are limited.
 Please book early to avoid disappointment.